Does this test have other names?

 What is this test?

-This test measures the amount of estradiol (E2), the form of estrogen made primarily by the ovaries.
+This test measures the amount of estradiol (E2), the form of estrogen made mainly

-Other estrogens include estrone, which is the primary estrogen made during menopause, and estriol.
+Other estrogens include estrone and estriol.
+Estrone is the main estrogen made during

 In men, E2 is secreted in moderate amounts by the testes throughout life.